 Fire ants, Solenopsis invicta and Solenopsis geminata, are the most dangerous ants in the South Florida area.
 We have received emergency calls before due to fire ants biting people in their homes,even while they were sleeping.

 Solenopsis invicta, the more common of the two fire ant species in the South Florida area, is a non-native invasive ant.
 Known as the red imported fire ant (RIFA), this invasive ant is known for colonizing yards, horse stables, and other areas with sandy soil.

 If disturbed, fire ants will produce a painful bite that may cause some people to have allergic reactions.

 Fire Ant Identification

 Both species of fire ants are similar in resemblance, with red and black being the two prominent distinguishing colors.
 Growing between 1/8th and ¼ of an inch in length, fire ants are comparable in size to most other native ants.
 In addition to being easily recognizable in stature, fire ant nests are also easy to recognize — as they produce large mounds of dirt.

 If your yard or property has fire ants or fire ant colonies, we urge you to get in touch with our ant control team at Native Pest Management.

 Our team will treat existing colonies, as well as establish preventative measures to avoid future infestations.
 As we are close to many equestrian areas such as Wellington, we are also experts in horse safe fire ant control and prevention.

 For South Florida Ant Control, Think Native Pest Management

-If your South Florida home or business is experiencing an ant infestation, we urge you to call our team of ant control professionals.
-We offer a number of pet safe pest control treatments that are designed to eliminate pests from your property and keep them away for good.
+We offer a number of pet safe pest control treatments that are designed to eliminate ants from your home and keep them away for good.